Planets News, Planets Search, and Planets Links ( Aerospace - Astronomy - Planets )

 Extrasolar Planets

-The Extrasolar Planets Encyclopedia, from the Paris Observatory, has statistics and links about extrasolar planets and brown dwarfs.
+The Extrasolar Planets Encyclopedia has statistics and links about extrasolar planets and brown dwarfs.

 Spectrashift provides information and links about amateur astronomers looking for extrasolar planets using redshift radial velocity measurements.